PrefectHQ/prefect/docs/core/idioms/secrets.md

-# How do I handle sensitive information in my flows?
+# Authentication and Secrets in Prefect

 The management of sensitive information (private keys, api access strings, passwords, etc.) is an integral aspect of production workflows.
 Prefect has a few ways to securely manage and use this sensitive information.
 This document will cover the use of local secrets _only_ however they easily translate to using [Prefect Cloud's secret management](/orchestration/concepts/secrets.html) option.
 For more information on Prefect Secrets visit the relevant [concept document](/core/concepts/secrets.html).